 The state of Delaware imposes only two annual maintenance requirements for companies that form here: (1) Pay your Franchise Taxes and (2) maintain a Registered Agent.
 If a company fails to do either of these, the state will void that company, charge penalties and possibly administratively dissolve that company.

 Our service allows you to quickly pay your Franchise Taxes and Registered Agent Fees, making it easy to keep up with your corporation and LLC compliance requirements.
 For a small fee, we can file your Franchise Tax report with the state of Delaware prior to the deadline to ensure your company is not voided or charged late penalties.

-Are you unsure as to why you pay a Franchise Tax here in Delaware, or when the Franchise Tax is due for a corporation or LLC?
+Want to know why you pay a Franchise Tax in Delaware, or when the Franchise Tax is due for a corporation or LLC?
 We are here to help answer all of your questions about annual maintenance and corporate compliance.
 With Harvard Business Services, Inc. as your Registered Agent, you can pay your Delaware Franchise Tax online.